kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 - Must be able to deploy software.
 - Must be able to update software.
 - Must be able to remove software.
-- Must be mostly automated with little tech interaction.
+- Must be automated with little administrator interaction.